-Almost every state requires tech businesses to purchase this policy as soon as they hire their first employee.
+Almost every state requires small businesses to purchase workers' compensation insurance as soon as they hire their first employee.
 In fact, Texas and South Dakota are the only states where it is not mandatory for employers to purchase this policy.

-Most workers’ comp policies include employer’s liability insurance, which can cover a tech business’s legal costs if the employee blames their injury or illness on the employer’s negligence.
+Most workers’ comp policies include employer’s liability insurance, which can cover a business’s legal costs if the employee blames their injury or illness on the employer’s negligence.

 Unlike most policies, there’s no limit to how much workers' comp will pay on a claim, unless it’s an employer’s liability claim.